Name: Joey Velberg

 Thank you for taking the time to read my story.
 I hope we meet each other soon!

-In the course of a decade, I have educated myself to become the professional life artist that I am today.
+In the course multiple decades, I have educated myself to become the Young Master that I am today.
 The graph below shows the progress I have made per school of thought.
 When a beam is not fully lit, it means I am currently working on completing a course.
 The adjacent list specifies the programs, in reverse chronological order per category (most recent on top).

 Master Coaching Techniques